Frankenberg Castle (Aachen)

 The Frankenberg Castle (in German, Burg Frankenberg, and sometimes spelled Frankenburg) is a castle in the Frankenberg area of Aachen-Mitte, itself a district of Aachen, Germany.
-Its name comes from the concept of a "Franke", which was a type of castle that did not owe fealty to any others.
-Of course, shortly after its construction, the lowland castle became a fief of a Graf (basically equivalent to Count), and later belonged to the Duchy of Jülich-Cleves-Berg.
+Shortly after its construction, the lowland castle became a fief of a Graf (basically equivalent to Count), and later belonged to the Duchy of Jülich-Cleves-Berg.

 From 1961 until August 2010 the former water castle housed a museum that documented the history of the Aachen area, from its Stone Age flint mines, through the Roman thermal bath period, up to the Industrial Revolution.

+Place name

+The place name Frankenberg is derived from a given name, most likely the male given name Franko.
+The place name is not derived from the name of the Germanic tribe Franks.

 History

 History of residents and owners

 Historically, the castle was the seat of a Vogt, which was a Holy Roman Empire-era officer responsible for administrative or judicial oversight of the surrounding community.
 Frankenberg Castle, in particular, was given imperial immediacy over the area surrounding the Burtscheid Abbey.
-One such Vogt, or local administrator, was Edmund von Merode (Merode being a nearby castle in Langewehe), whose father Johann von Merode is mentioned in writing from 1306.
+One such Vogt, or local administrator, was Edmund von Merode (Merode being a nearby castle in Langerwehe), whose father Johann von Merode is mentioned in writing from 1306.
 Edmund’s grandfather Arnold I von Merode is considered to be behind the construction of Frankenberg Castle, which was originally intended to be a fortified residence outside the former fortifications of Aachen.

 The castle itself, however, is not mentioned in writing until 1352, and though it was considered to be a well-built water fortress, it was still conquered in 1391 by robber barons from the Schönforst Castle in nearby Forst.
 This occupation did not last long, as already by 1449, the Frankenberg Castle was already back in possession of the Knight Johann von Merode (also called von Frankenberg).